cophi-wue/LLpro/README.md

 # processed files are located in ./files/out
 ```

-## Prerequisites
+### Installing locally

-Running the LLP-Pipeline without Docker requires the following prerequisites:
+Verify that the following dependencies are installed:

 * Python (tested on version 3.7)
 * For RNNTagger